ulranh/hana_sql_exporter/README.md

 Now the web server can be started:
 #### Binary

 The default port is 9658 which can be changed with the -port flag.
+The standard timeout is set to 10 seconds, which means that if a scrape for one metric and tenant takes more than 10 seconds, it will be aborted.
+This is normally only the case, if a tenant is overloaded or a select is really complicated.
+In my experience the scrapes for 25 tenants and 30 metrics in one config file take approximately 250ms altogether, if all tenants are responsive.
+Normally I set the timeout flag to 3 seconds and the scrape timeout for the corresponding Prometheus job to 10 seconds.

 ```
-$ ./hana_sql_exporter web -config ./hana_sql_exporter.toml
+$ ./hana_sql_exporter web -config ./hana_sql_exporter.toml -timeout 3
 ```

 #### Docker